 Dr. Bracalè is a member of the Scientific Committee of the Institute of Higher Studies on Women and a Professor of Leadership and Female Entrepreneurship at the Pontifical Athenaeum Regina Apostolorum in Rome.
 Further, he has been appointed a Member of the Advisory Board of the Chandigarh Business School in Mohali, India.
 Today Dr. Bracale travels the world throughout the year by participating in conferences and seminars, presenting the new trends in Women Leadership, Entrepreneurship, and Strategic Management in the 21st century.
 At the Swiss School of Management, he teaches the MBA subjects of International Negotiation Skills, New Venture Creation, Leadership, and Global Management.
 He has recently introduced "Swiss Coaching" - a life coaching service for all SSM students around the globe and founded the International SSM Rotaract Club.
 He is also a founding member of the Rotary International Club Rome Cristoforo Colombo member.
-Dr. Braclae enjoys playing tennis, diving, and playing music as a drummer.

-Dr. Vasileios Margaritis | Dean of Research Center Member of the School Board and the Academic Senate
+Dr. Vasileios Margaritis | Dean of Research Center

 Dr. Vasileios Margaritis is an accomplished academic and research methodology expert with a strong background in quantitative and qualitative research methods.
 With an impressive career that spans across various academic institutions, he has been recognized for his contributions to the field of research and education.
 Prior to joining SSM, Dr. Margaritis held academic positions at prestigious institutions such as Walden University in the United States and the National and Kapodistrian University of Athens in Greece.
 His role as the Vice Chair of Walden University's Research Curriculum and Academic Policy Committee highlights his expertise in research methodology and academic leadership.
-At SSM, Dr. Margaritis plays a pivotal role in teaching research courses and providing guidance to doctoral students.
+At SSM, Dr. Margaritis plays a pivotal role in teaching research modules and providing guidance to doctoral students.
 His passion for research is not limited to the classroom; he has also collaborated with national and international organizations, including UNICEF and KMOP, as a research methodology consultant.